linnarsson-lab/auto-annotation/Mouse_development/Developmental/Ectoderm/Neuroblasts/NbExcV2.md

 Neuroblast excitatory of V2 (found in the hindbrain)

-Justification:

-It could be exactly the same as NbIntV2a and NbIntV2b this needs to be checked

-Notice: Vsx2 is commonly known referred to as Chx10
+Vsx2 is commonly referred in the literature as Chx10

 Other markers: